 Careers Education, Information, Advice & Guidance

-If you have any questions or suggestions about what we could do, please do not hesitate to contact us (email@example.com).
+If you have any questions or comments, please do not hesitate to contact us (firstname.lastname@example.org).

 We understand the importance of making informed decisions, so we make sure our students have access to all the relevant information and opportunities to make those decisions.
 We also acknowledge the need to start this process early.